ooni/probe-cli/internal/tutorial/measurex/chapter14/README.md

 ### 5. HTTP measurement

 We need to manually build a `MeasurementDB`.
-This is a "database" where networking code will store events.
+This is a "database" where the networking code will store events.

 ```Go